-Based on the interest indicated as well as feedback received from KTC's stakeholder groups during the above-mentioned engagement process, the Group identifies and prioritises issues and matters which are most relevant to each of the stakeholder groups.
-Each stakeholder group is assessed by the Management based on their influence on the achievement of KTC Group's strategic objectives and their impact on the Group's businesses and operations.
-With reference to the Sustainability Reporting Guide issued by Bursa Malaysia Securities Berhad ("Bursa Malaysia") and in the context of KTC Group, the prioritised sustainability matters that have been identified are provided overleaf.
+Based on the interest indication as well as feedback received from KTC's stakeholder groups during the engagement process, the Group identifies and prioritises issues and matters which are most relevant to each of the stakeholder groups.
+Each stakeholder group is assessed by the Board based on the influence on the achievement of KTC Group's strategic objectives and its impact on the Group's businesses and operations.

+With reference to the SRG and in the context of the Group, the prioritised sustainability matters that have been identified are illustrated in the following sections.